 Amanda was awarded Legal 500’s prestigious Senior Clerk/Chief Executive of the Year Award 2019.
 She has sat on the panel of judges of the Women in Construction and Engineering Awards since 2018 and was featured in ADR ODR International’s Inspirational Women Series (2018).
 She won the Silver Award for Inspirational Woman of the Year at the 2015 Citywealth Power Women Awards and the Eclipse Proclaim Modern Law Award 2013 (Non-Lawyer of the Year).

 Amanda is a Chartered Fellow of the Chartered Institute of Personnel and Development (CIPD).
 She is a Trustee of the London Legal Support Trust (LLST).
 Amanda is also an accredited ADR ODR mediator.
-In 2021 Amanda was appointed as a Panel Member of the Bar Council’s new Appointments Service, replacing the old arbitration and mediation service.
+In 2022 Amanda joined the Steering Committee of the Greener Litigation Pledge, an initiative to reduce the environmental impact of dispute resolution.

 Amanda spends time mentoring and supporting people to increase their opportunities to access rewarding careers at or for the Bar.
 Amanda supports FreeBar, a forum focused on LGBT+ people and their allies.
 She is a personal signatory to the ERA Pledge, a gender diversity initiative to promote equal representation in arbitration.
-Amanda is also a mentor for the MB Diversity Leadership Foundation.
+Amanda is also an ambassador and mentor for the MB Diversity Leadership Foundation.

-Outside work, Amanda and her husband split their time between London and Suffolk, and spend their spare time and energy on projects involving food, farming and fun.
+Outside work, Amanda and her husband split their time between central London and rural Suffolk, and spend their spare time and energy contributing to the politics and projects involving the environment, sustainability, food, farming and fun!

 - Chartered Institute of Personnel & Development (CIPD)